Carbon Brief is a UK-based website covering the latest developments in climate science, climate policy and energy policy.

 Jotzo is a professor of environmental economics at the Australian National University’s Crawford School of Public Policy.
 His research focuses on decarbonisation strategies and energy transition, as well as climate change economics and policy.
 He was a lead author of the IPCC’s AR5 and AR6 reports on mitigating climate change.
 He has advised national and state governments, organisations and businesses.

-Labe is a postdoctoral research associate at the US National Oceanic and Atmospheric Administration’s (NOAA) Geophysical Fluid Dynamics Laboratory and the Atmospheric and Oceanic Sciences Program at Princeton University.
-His research explores the intersection of internal climate variability, extreme events, climate projections and artificial intelligence.
+Labe is a research physical scientist at the US National Oceanic and Atmospheric Administration’s (NOAA) Geophysical Fluid Dynamics Laboratory.
+His research explores the intersection of internal climate variability, extreme events, climate projections, climate prediction and artificial intelligence.

 Lapola is a research scientist at the University of Campinas in Brazil, where he coordinates the Earth System Science Laboratory.
 His research focuses on global change ecology, land-use change, ecosystem services, the impacts of climate change on biodiversity, Earth system modelling and sustainability science.
 He coordinates the Amazon-FACE experiment examining the impacts of elevated atmospheric CO2 on the Amazon rainforest.
 He was a contributing author of the IPCC AR6 report and lead author of the first Science Panel for the Amazon assessment report.